 11. Day Eleven – To Drakmar (3810m) – (Approx 7 hour’s trek)

 Our trek heading home takes us via a new route.
-We first trek to Drakmar through Gyarkar which is said to have a 1200 year old Ghar Gompa with a Guru Rinpoche as the main figure which is famous for its rock paintings.
+We first trek to Drakmar through Gyarkar, which is said to have a 1200 year old Ghar Gompa with a Guru Rinpoche as the main figure and which is famous for its rock paintings.
 It is believed that if anyone makes a wish here, it is fulfilled.

 12. Day Twelve – To Ghilling (3806m) – (Approx 6 hour’s trek)